DCotterill/halixia-hugo/content/ma/mediterranean-diet-135.md

 Understand the health benefits of a Mediterranean diet

 Traditionally, the Mediterranean diet is based on fruits, vegetables, seafood, nuts, dairy, olive oil, and maybe a glass of red wine.
-It is linked to lower disease outbreak and longer lifespans.
+It is linked to lower outbreaks of disease and longer lifespans.

 Rich in flavourful ingredients like fruits, vegetables, wholegrains, and heart-healthy fats, the Med diet is equal parts delicious and nutritious.
 It’s also associated with a variety of benefits and may help support brain function, promote heart health, regulate blood sugar levels, and more.